Fourth Stimulus Check: Will There Be Another Relief Payment?

-(CBS Philadelphia) — Stimulus checks have helped many families navigate COVID from a financial standpoint.
-The pandemic seems to be approaching its end, at least domestically, and life in the U.S. is settling into some sort of new normal.
-Although the economy is improving, the recovery isn’t having the same affect on everyone.
+(CBS Boston) — Stimulus checks have been a financial lifeline for families finding their way through COVID.
+The pandemic isn’t quite over, as the Delta variant has case numbers rising in many states.
+Still, life in the U.S. continues to settle into some sort of new normal.
+The surging economy isn’t affecting everyone the same way.
 Some people’s finances have improved, but other people’s haven’t.
-Unemployment remains above pre-pandemic levels, even as job openings surge.
+Unemployment remains above pre-pandemic levels, even as the number job openings rise.
 Many states have already discontinued the federal unemployment bonus.
-Meanwhile, the federal eviction moratorium ends in a couple weeks, and millions of people are still short of food and behind on bills.
-The new Child Tax Credit, which started on July 15, will help some.
-But more government assistance all at once, in the form of a fourth stimulus check, might better serve those in need.
-Will it happen sometime in 2021?
+Meanwhile, the federal eviction moratorium ends in about a week, and millions of people are still short of food and behind on bills.
+The new Child Tax Credit, which started on July 15, is helping some.
+But more government assistance, in the form of a fourth stimulus check, might better serve those in need.
+Will Americans see it in 2021?

 That question still hasn’t been answered definitively.
-There are some clues that point in the direction things are heading.READ MORE: Tax Refunds: IRS Delays Leave Millions Waiting For Their Money
+There are some clues that signal where things are heading.READ MORE: Child Tax Credit: Guide For Parents Having Problems

 Relief payments were intended to lessen COVID’s economic impact and support the economy in the process.
 They seem to have worked to some degree, but have also helped many who didn’t actually need it.
 Opinions differ on whether another stimulus check is necessary.